Best 20 Places To Visit Near Guruvayur For Nature, Culture & Adventure

 Photo: Rameshng / Wikimedia Commons

-The Peechi Vazhani Wildlife Sanctuary is located about 50 kilometres from Guruvayur, situated near Thrissur.
-It spreads out in dense forests, tranquil lakes, and varied flora and fauna, thus being a nature lover’s haven and a paradise for wildlife enthusiasts.
+The Peechi Vazhani Wildlife Sanctuary is situated near Thrissur, spread out in dense forests, tranquil lakes, and varied flora and fauna, thus being a nature lover’s haven and a paradise for wildlife enthusiasts.
 Nature trails, birdwatching, and boat rides organised on the Peechi Dam reservoir are some activities that are centred on this sanctuary.
 The sanctuary abides by several endangered species, including the lion-tailed macaque and the great Indian hornbill, hence offering a view of the natural biodiversity of Kerala.

 Suggested Read: Wildlife Sanctuaries In Kerala